Last Updated on March 16, 2025

 - A definitive treatment where plaster is applied to maintain the reduction of the fragments.

-- External splint to aid with the internal fixation of the fractures, osteotomies and other bone surgeries where internal fixation alone would not be able to withstand loads.
+- External splint to aid with the internal fixation of fractures, osteotomies, and other bone surgeries where internal fixation alone would not be able to withstand loads.

 Plaster of Paris, in its raw state, is termed gypsum hydrated calcium sulfate with impurities.
 The surgical form is pure anhydrous calcium sulfate.

-Adding water allows for a return to the original crystalline state of full hydration.
-Twenty percent of added water is incorporated into the hydrated crystal lattice but the other 80 percent of water eventually evaporates.
+Adding water allows for a return to the original crystalline state of full hydration and is an exothermic reaction.

-Although setting takes only a few minutes, drying may take many hours – roughly 36 hours for an arm cast, 48-60 hours for a leg cast and up to 7 days for a hip spica, especially if the atmosphere is moist and cool.
+Although the setting takes only a few minutes, drying may take many hours – roughly 36 hours for an arm cast, 48-60 hours for a leg cast, and up to 7 days for a hip spica, especially if the atmosphere is moist and cool.

 Extent